Negotiating the Lowest Mortgage Interest Rates

 Experts say that trend will likely continue, so now may be an advantageous moment to buy if you’ve had your eye on the market for a while.
 According to a recent LendingTree Mortgage Rate Competition Index report, borrowers who took out a $300,000 loan in mid-August will save an average of $28,315 over the life of the loan, a $1,000 jump over the week before and $7,000 more than those who took out a mortgage at the same time last year.

 The index, or spread, between the most and least competitive rates has expanded, which is good news if you’re in the market for a new home.
 A broader range in rates indicates that mortgage lenders have flexibility in what they offer.
-That means you can likely negotiate to ensure that you’re getting the best possible deal in terms of interest rates and overall costs.
+That means you can likely negotiate to ensure that you’re getting your best possible deal in terms of interest rates and overall costs.

 Steps to negotiating the lowest mortgage rate